 Suggested Waffle Cone Makers

-- The waffle maker I own is the MasterChef Cone and Bowl Maker (about $40).
+- The waffle iron I own is the MasterChef Cone and Bowl Maker (about $40).
 It does the job, but it could be better (I'd rate it 2-3 stars out of 5).
-When you close the lid, it doesn't spread the batter out evenly, so you get one side of the waffle cone thinner.
+When you close the lid, it doesn't spread the batter out evenly, so one side of the waffle cone is thinner.
 It bakes unevenly, but that said - I created all the gluten-free waffle cones you see in all the pictures using this machine.
 It does the job; it could be better.

 - If I purchase another waffle cone maker, I would consider buying this ChefsChoice Pizzelle Maker instead (it's about $60).
 It would make smaller cones (4.75"), but according to the reviews, I think the consistency of this specific pizzelle maker would be more reliable.